Severn and Wye Railway: Severn and Wye Railway

 Operation had started in June 1810, but weighing machines were not yet properly provided; the company's power to charge tolls required the provision of weighing machines, and in their absence no tolls could legally be levied, so that much of the traffic travelled free at first.

 Dissatisfaction with the quality of the contractor's work continued to be expressed, and some track needed to be relaid at an early date.
-A third Act of Parliament was secured on 26 June 1811 authorised a further extension of the capital, of £35,000.
+A third act of Parliament, the Severn and Wye Railway and Canal Company Act 1811 (51 Geo.
+3. c. cxciii) was secured on 26 June 1811 authorised a further extension of the capital, of £35,000.

-On 16 March 1813 a directors’ meeting was held at which it was determined to circularise the shareholders:
+On 16 March 1813 a directors' meeting was held at which it was determined to circularise the shareholders:

 “The water was let into the canal and basin this day, and the railways being in a state of work, the undertaking may be considered as complete.”

 However the dominant purpose of the meeting was to follow:

-“A considerable debt has been incurred, to liquidate which, the sum of £10,000 must be immediately raised.”
+"A considerable debt has been incurred, to liquidate which, the sum of £10,000 must be immediately raised."

-If this was an invitation for someone to make a donation, it was in vain, and a fourth Act was obtained in May 1814 authorising a further increase in capital of £30,000.
+If this was an invitation for someone to make a donation, it was in vain, and a fourth act of Parliament, the Severn and Wye Valley Railway and Canal Company Act 1814 (54 Geo.
+3. c. xlii) was obtained in May 1814 authorising a further increase in capital of £30,000.

 The viability of the S&WR was in doubt with decreasing volumes of traffic due to other routes in existence or planned, giving access to the Forest, and due to its own obsolescent technology, as edge railways had by now become the normal form of railway.